Upper School

 The Skills to Flourish in College and Beyond

-1. Personal accountability and time management – As the years progress, University School Upper School students have less structured days, off-campus activities, and differing schedules to mimic the college week.
+Independence, accountability and time management – As the years progress, University School Upper School students have less structured days, off-campus activities, and differing schedules to mimic the college week.
 Students also physically attend actual college classes on college campuses to experience the difference in testing schedules, expectations, and the level of independence needed in college.

 The USL upper school offers a unique and meaningful curriculum and community.
 Students enjoy the engagement and academic challenge that their small classes offer, and they have the opportunity to take college level classes off campus.
 In addition to stellar academics, students are able to form close relationships with their peers and teachers as well as to mentor younger students.
 Most importantly, USL prepares students for life beyond high school so that they will be able to transition to college/work confidently.